Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module1.md

 1. Advanced Security and Push Protection are now enabled.
 You can also onboard Advanced Security at [Project-level](https://learn.microsoft.com/en-us/azure/devops/repos/security/configure-github-advanced-security-features?view=azure-devops&tabs=yaml#project-level-onboarding) and [Organization-level](https://learn.microsoft.com/en-us/azure/devops/repos/security/configure-github-advanced-security-features?view=azure-devops&tabs=yaml#organization-level-onboarding) as well but we recommend for this hands on lab to enable it only for repositry level.

-### Update the pipeline and create a pull request
+### Update the DevOps pipeline to include Advance security tasks and create a pull request to initiate scan.

-In this task, you will update the pipeline to include dependency scanning and CodeQL analysis tasks, and create a pull request to merge these changes, initializing the dependency and code scanning capabilities for the repository.
+In this task, you will update the pipeline to include Advances security dependency scanning and CodeQL analysis tasks, and create a pull request to merge these changes, initializing the dependency and code scanning capabilities for the repository.

 1. Navigate to the **Pipelines (1)** in the left menu and select the **eShopOnWeb (2)** pipeline.